PipedreamHQ/pipedream/docs/docs/code/bash/README.md

 echo $MESSAGE
 ```

+## Available binaries

+Bash steps come with many common & useful binaries preinstalled and available in `$PATH` for you to use out of the box.
+These binaries include but arent't limited to:

+* `curl` for making HTTP requests
+* `jq` for manipulating and viewing JSON data
+* `git` for interacting with remote repositories

+Unfortunately it is not possible to install from a package manager like `apt` or `yum`.

+If you need a package pre-installed in your bash steps, [just ask us](https://pipedream.com/support).

+Otherwise, you can use `/tmp` to download and install from source.

 ## Making an HTTP request

 `curl` is already preinstalled in bash steps, we recommend using it for making HTTP requests in your code for sending or requesting data from APIs or webpages.